-Novella Wiley received a B.A.in English cum laude in 1962 and a M.A. in Latin in 1973, both from the University of Texas at Austin.
-She taught at Austin Independent School District’s Fulmore Junior High and Austin High School for a total of 22 years and became a docent at the LBJ Library after she retired.
-She served as President of the alpha chapter of Delta Kappa Gamma, President of Austin Retired Teachers Association and President of Region 10 of Texas Retired Teachers Association, and the Texas Retired Teachers Association named a conference room for her at State Headquarters in Austin.
+Novella Wiley received a BA in English cum laude in 1962 and a MA in Latin in 1973, both from the University of Texas at Austin.
+She taught at Austin Independent School District’s Fulmore Junior High and Austin High School for a total of twenty-two years and became a docent at the LBJ Library after she retired.
+She served as President of the Alpha Chapter of Delta Kappa Gamma, President of Austin Retired Teachers Association and President of Region 10 of Texas Retired Teachers Association, and the Texas Retired Teachers Association named a conference room for her at State Headquarters in Austin.
 She also represented the State of Texas and the Austin Branch at many Texas State Board of Education meetings over the years.
-The Austin Branch honored her with named gifts to AAUW Funds in 1997-98, 1999-00, and 2000-02.
+The Austin Branch honored her with a named gift to AAUW Funds in 1997, 1999, 2000.